Buying Guides

 Squier Classic Vibe ’50s Telecaster — $499

-Best for: Country, indie, and classic rock players who want real Telecaster character
+Best for: Country, Americana, indie, and rock players who want Telecaster character.
+The best Tele under $600.

 Specs: